Education in Slovakia: History

-See also: Education in Czechoslovakia and List of colleges and universities in Slovakia The history of education in Slovakia is intertwined with its broader historical context.
+The history of education in Slovakia is intertwined with its broader historical context.
 Prior to the establishment of Czechoslovakia in 1918, education was largely influenced by the Austro-Hungarian Empire.
 After Czechoslovakia's formation, the education system underwent significant reforms to unify and modernize it across the newly formed nation.
 During the communist era (1948-1989), education was heavily centralized and ideologically driven, with a focus on technical and vocational training to support the state's planned economy.
 Following the Velvet Revolution in 1989 and the subsequent dissolution of Czechoslovakia in 1993, Slovakia embarked on a path of educational reform to align with democratic values and market economy needs.
 This period saw decentralization efforts, curriculum revisions, and the diversification of school types, including the rise of private and church-affiliated schools.
 Slovakia's entry into the European Union in 2004 further spurred reforms aimed at harmonizing its education system with European standards, particularly through the Bologna Process in higher education.